parmesh-kumar-ai/parmesh-kumar-ai/README.md

 ### ✍️ Inspiring Quote
 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=light)

-> *“Curiosity is not a distraction — it’s the starting point of every meaningful system.”*
+> *“Curiosity is not a distraction.
+It’s the starting point of every meaningful system.”*